ritschmaster/w32bindkeys/README.md

 1. Auto hotkey is complicated and slow.
 Especially if you just want to open a terminal on <kbd>Win</kbd> + <kbd>Enter</kbd>.
 2. If you are a Linux user you might already use xbindkeys. w32bindkeys helps you to bridge that gap to a frequent use of Windows.

+### Are there known limitations?

+Yes, there is: w32bindkeys uses the [WIN32 API Low Level Keyboard Hook](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/legacy/ms644985(v=vs.85)).
+The nature of this hook is that the registered function (i.e. processing w32bindkeys key bindings) will be terminated if its execution speed is too slow.
+This happens without any notification and therefore the developer cannot check if his hook will be removed.
+Normally this won't happen, but if many key bindings are registered then this might occur.
+To avoid this issue w32bindkeys applies the following strategies:

+1. The key bindings are segmented on currently 30 different hooks.
+As every hook will receive its own time slot this helps to avoid the removal of the hook.
+2. Each hook tracks by itself if it has been successfully left after entrance.
+This allows w32bindkeys to notice if a hook has been removed and will reset the tracked keys.
+3. After a certain amount of time the tracked keys will be reset.
+This is especially important if the CPU is under heavy load.

+Points 2. and 3. will result in losing the track of already pressed keys.
+Example: Imagine you have bound <kbd>Win</kbd> + <kbd>return</kbd> to opening a command prompt.
+Then you press <kbd>Win</kbd> for 15 seconds and then finally press <kbd>return</kbd>.
+The command prompt won't show up as the tracked keys have already been reset in the mean time.
+But pressing both keys at once of course will open the command prompt.

+**If you have any better solution to this issue, please contact me or open a pull request.**

 ### I want to remap the <kbd>Win</kbd> key

 w32bindkeys supplies you with that functionality!
 But be aware that it is imossible to remap <kbd>Win</kbd> + <kbd>L</kbd>.
 The key must be disabled, but by doing so locking the PC will be disabled too.